^

 Antibiotics for inguinal lymphadenitis

-• infectious diseases, sexually transmitted diseases;
+• sexually transmitted infectious diseases;

 • malignant processes.

-• Orally: Dicloxacillin 25 mg per kg per day (for 4 divided doses) or Cefalexin 25-50 mg per kg per day (for 4 divided doses).
+• Orally: Dicloxacillin 25 mg/kg per day (in 4 doses), or Cephalexin 25-50 mg/kg per day (in 4 doses).

 The duration of antibiotic therapy is determined depending on the dynamics of improvement: in most cases, 10 to 14 days are required.